niess/pumas-docs/docs/docs/tutorials.md

 can vary **continuously** over the medium.
 The [`pumas_locals_cb`][LOCALS_CB] callback can be `NULL` in which case the material default density is used as defined in the MDF and the magnetic field is set to zero.
-If a `pumas_locals_cb` is provided then it must return a maximum stepping distance over which one can approximate the medium as uniform.
-Returning a value of zero or less indicates a uniform medium e.g. with a non standard density or with a magnetic field.
+If a `pumas_locals_cb` is provided then it must return a length, in m, consistent with the size of the propagation medium inhomogeneities, e. g. $|\frac{\rho}{\nabla \rho}|$ for a density gradient.
+Returning a value of zero or less indicates a uniform medium but e.g. with a non standard density or with a magnetic field.
 {: .justify}

 !!! note